Siege of Guînes (1352): English attack

-In early January 1352 a band of freelancing English soldiers, led by John of Doncaster, seized the town of Guînes by a midnight escalade.
-The fortifications at Guînes were often used as quarters for English prisoners and according to some contemporary accounts Doncaster had been employed as forced labour there after being taken captive earlier in the war and had used the opportunity to examine the town's defences.
+In early January 1352 a band of freelancing English soldiers, led by John of Doncaster, seized the town of Guînes by midnight escalade.
+The fortifications at Guînes were often used as quarters for English prisoners.
+According to some contemporary accounts Doncaster had been employed as forced labor there after being taken captive earlier in the war and had used the opportunity to examine the town's defenses.
 After gaining his freedom he had remained in France as a member of the garrison of Calais, as he had been exiled from England for violent crimes.
-One of these sources suggests that Doncaster learnt the details of Guînes' defences through an affair with a French washerwoman.
+One of these sources suggests that Doncaster learned the details of Guînes' defenses through an affair with a French washerwoman.
 The French garrison of Guînes was not expecting an attack and Doncaster's party crossed the moat, scaled the walls, killed the sentries, stormed the keep, released the English prisoners there, and took over the whole castle.

-The French were furious: the acting-commander, Hugues de Belconroy, was drawn and quartered for dereliction of duty, at the behest of Charny, who had returned to France after being ransomed from English captivity.
+The French were furious: the acting commander, Hugues de Belconroy, was drawn and quartered for dereliction of duty, at the behest of Charny, who had returned to France after being ransomed from English captivity.
 French envoys rushed to London to deliver a strong protest to Edward on 15 January.
 Edward was thereby put in a difficult position.
-The English had been strengthening the defences of Calais with the construction of fortified towers or bastions at bottlenecks on the roads through the marshes to the town.
-These could not compete with the strength of the defences at Guînes, which would greatly improve the security of the English enclave around Calais.
+The English had been strengthening the defenses of Calais with the construction of fortified towers or bastions at bottlenecks on the roads through the marshes to the town.
+These could not compete with the strength of the defenses at Guînes, which would greatly improve the security of the English enclave around Calais.
 However, retaining it would be a flagrant breach of the truce then in force.
-Edward would suffer a loss of honour and possibly a resumption of open warfare, for which he was unprepared.
+Edward would suffer a loss of honor and possibly a resumption of open warfare, for which he was unprepared.
 He therefore ordered the English occupants to hand Guînes back.

 By coincidence, the English Parliament was scheduled to meet, with its opening session on 17 January.
 Several members of the King's Council made fiery, warmongering speeches and the parliament was persuaded to approve three years of war taxes.
 Reassured that he had adequate financial backing, Edward changed his mind.
-By the end of January the Captain of Calais had fresh orders: to take over the garrisoning of Guînes in the King's name.
+By the end of January, the Captain of Calais had fresh orders: to take over the garrisoning of Guînes in the King's name.
 Doncaster was pardoned and rewarded.
-Determined to strike back, the French took desperate measures to raise money, and set about raising an army.
+Determined to strike back, the French took desperate measures to raise money and set about raising an army.